 All tasks such as installation, commissioning, and maintenance are only permitted to be carried out by qualified personnel.
-Qualified personnel are persons familiar with transport, ounting, installation, commissioning, and operation of the product who also have the respective qualifications (e.g. IEC 60364).
+Qualified personnel are persons familiar with transport, mounting, installation, commissioning, and operation of the product who also have the respective qualifications (e.g. IEC 60364).
 National accident prevention guidelines must be followed.
+The safety notices, connection descriptions (type plate and documentation) and limit values

-The safety guidelines, connection descriptions (type plate and documentation), and limit values listed in the technical data are to be read carefully before installation and commissioning and must be observed.
+The safety notices, connection descriptions (type plate and documentation) and limit values listed in the technical data are to be read carefully before installation and commissioning and must be observed.